-I believe in the healing power of Sleater-Kinney's "Dig Me Out," coffee, hockey, inclusive feminism, and the Open Web.
+I believe in the healing power of Sleater-Kinney's "Dig Me Out," coffee, hockey, feminism, and the Open Web.

 Credit CC/By Justin Dolske, 2018

 For the Mozilla project, I help people file better bugs, engineers make decisions on bugs faster, and make Open Source safer for underrepresented groups.
 I advocate for software that lets people use the name they go by, even when it doesn't match their id.

 My work includes browser-based applications for email, photo galleries, and blogging; enterprise and consumer virtual worlds; web apps for employee training and development; and apps for internet-enabled TVs.